- Targeted Therapies

 Caroline Chabot - Graphic design

-Élise Parent (in memorium) - Translation
+Élise Parent (in memoriam) - Translation

 Denise Bérubé - Translation